ekwoka/spotify-api/README.md

 #### searchString helper

-The provided `searchString` function accepts and object and can easily create more advanced search queries to filter results
+The provided `searchString` function accepts an object and can easily create more advanced search queries to filter results

 ```js
 import { searchString } from '@ekwoka/spotify-api/endpoints/search'